-FOREST RESTORATION - VISION FOR PORT GAMBLE FOREST HERITAGE PARK
+FOREST RESTORATION - VISION FOR COULTER CREEK HERITAGE PARK

-VISION: The Port Gamble Forest Heritage Park (PGFHP) is an ecologically complex, diverse, and healthy forest that provides optimum wildlife habitat for a wide range of animal species.
+VISION: Coulter Creek Heritage Park (CCHP) is an ecologically complex, diverse, and healthy forest that provides optimum fish & wildlife habitat for a wide range of animal species.

-Port Gamble Forest Heritage Park currently has a range of forest types from simple monoculture, tree farm plantations, to several complex natural second growth forests.
-These complex forests serve as reference stands as they support a diverse community of animals, high productivity for plants, and a replenishment of the water cycle.
+Coulter Creek Heritage Park currently has a range of forest types from simple monoculture, Christmas tree and tree farm plantations, to more complex natural second growth forests.
+There are older, mature, individual legacy trees scattered throughout this 1200 acre park.
 The approach will be to use forest ecosystem restoration, a process that considers the environment as a complex system functioning as a whole.
-Because this is a park that is extensively used by people, restoration must also consider the social values of the community.
-Forest ecosystem restoration will rely heavily on partnership with park stewards, as well as private, tribal, local, state, and federal government stakeholders.
+Because this park will see increased use by the surrounding community, restoration must also consider the social values of the community.
+Forest ecosystem restoration will rely heavily on partnership with park stewards and community members as well as private, tribal, local, state, and federal government stakeholders.
+The park is also at the headwaters of the Coulter Creek watershed.
 The ecosystem restoration approach will be to:

-- Work with nature: Work with native plant species that have evolved and adapted to our temperate climate and are competitive and resistant to disease and insects. - Enhance forest wildlife habitat: Structurally diverse forests provide the best habitat for the greatest number of wildlife species.
+- Work with nature: Work with native plant species that have evolved and adapted to our temperate climate and are competitive and resistant to disease and insects. - Enhance fish and wildlife habitat: Structurally diverse forests provide the best habitat for the greatest number of wildlife species.
 A diverse forest habitat also includes dead and dying tree for snags and large woody debris. - Diversify plant species: Forests comprised of mixed native tree species improve habitat, aesthetics, and the value of both timber and non-timber assets and better support diverse wildlife populations. - Recognize the connection between all plants, fungi and animals: all creatures contribute to a healthy and dynamic forest ecosystem. - Protect water as a vital resource: Healthy, vibrant forest ecosystems are the best and least costly option for maintaining high water quality and for the management of surface and storm water runoff. - Consider that human park users are part of the system and critical to the decision making about the future of the park.